jurgob/conversation-api-function/README.md

 ## how should I use it?
 Once your server is running, just call from your phone the LVN number you bougth from nexmo

+## the first exercise you should do:
+Take the current app and ask the question:
+"What do you prefer, fish and chips or potato?"
+"If you prefer fish and chips press 1, of you prefer potatos is 2"

+if the user press one it should hear:
+"you have selected fish and chips, you should drink it with beer"

+if the user press two it should hear:
+"glad you selected potatos, have a coke with them"